reiugit/WebAPIConfiguration/README.md

-# WebAPI-Configuration with IConfiguration, Binding and IOptions
+# WebAPI-Configuration with<br>IConfiguration, Binding and IOptions

 * via IConfiguration
 * via IConfiguration and Binding